Judge asked to OK evidence of Ahmaud Arbery's past troubles - WTMJ

 Defense attorneys argue the three men committed no crimes.
 They say the McMichaels suspected Arbery was a burglar after he had been recorded by video cameras inside a nearby home under construction.
 Travis McMichael’s lawyers say he shot Arbery in self-defense.

+Prosecutors say nothing was stolen from the construction site and Arbery was merely jogging.

-Jason Sheffield, one of Travis McMichael’s lawyers, told Superior Court Judge Timothy Walmsley on Wednesday that Arbery’s past arrests and other incidents include not only “theft crimes” but also show at pattern that Arbery, when confronted for wrongdoing by police or other authority figures, would become “angry and aggressive, physically and verbally.”
+Jason Sheffield, one of Travis McMichael’s lawyers, told Superior Court Judge Timothy Walmsley on Wednesday that Arbery’s past arrests and other incidents include not only “theft crimes” but also show at pattern that Arbery, when confronted =by police or other authority figures, would become “angry and aggressive, physically and verbally.”

 “His intent and his motive is something that is central to this case,” Sheffield said.